ribbitfix/web-scraper/README.md

 NEXT: back to PyQuery?

 ### 10/17
-Need gcc-4.0 to install PyQuery
+Apparently I need gcc-4.0 to install PyQuery.

 ### 11/3
 Tried installing PyQuery again w/ same result as before; noticed that the version of gcc it's using is for powerpc systems: WTF?